dodgymike/hackrf-wiki/HackRF-One.md

 HackRF One is the current hardware platform for the HackRF project.
+It is a Software Defined Radio peripheral capable of transmission or reception of radio signals from 10 MHz to 6 GHz.
+Designed to enable test and development of modern and next generation radio technologies, HackRF One is an open source hardware platform that can be used as a USB peripheral or programmed for stand-alone operation.

 ## Features